SpeedyWeather/SpeedyWeather.jl/docs/src/custom_netcdf_output.md

 ```

 Note that here we skip the `SpeedyWeather.` which would point to the
-SpeedyWeather scope as we have defined `VerticalVelocityOutput` in
+SpeedyWeather scope but we have defined `VerticalVelocityOutput` in
 the global scope.

 ## Define how to output a new variable